Do you work only with non-profit organizations?

 - And a host of other administrative tasks before the grant fundraising writing even begins

-I was awarded approval from the Self-Employment Assistance Program (SEAP), a government-sponsored program, for the plan I wrote for my jewelry business.
+Awarded approval from the Self-Employment Assistance Program (SEAP), a government-sponsored program, to develop and work the business plan I wrote for my jewelry business while receiving other funding.

 How much do you charge?

 For the most part, I work on a project-fee basis rather than hourly.
 Here is the range: